Azure-Samples/hello-spring-function-azure/README.md

 ### Prerequisites

-This project uses the Maven Wrapper, so all you need is Java installed.
+This project uses the Gradle Wrapper, so all you need is Java installed.

 ### Installation

 - Clone the project: `git clone https://github.com/Azure-Samples/hello-spring-function-azure.git`
-- Build the project: `./mvnw clean package`
+- Build the project: `gradle azureFunctionsPackage`

 ### Quickstart

-Once the application is built, you can run it locally using the Azure Function Maven plug-in:
+Once the application is built, you can run it locally using the Azure Function Gradle plug-in:

-`./mvnw azure-functions:run`
+`gradle azureFunctionsRun`

 And you can test it using a cURL command: